basho/basho_docs/source/languages/en/riak/theory/concepts/Vector-Clocks.md

 ## Overview

-Because one of Riak's central goals is high availability, it was built as a multi-node system in which any node is capable of receiving requests without requiring that each node participate in each request.
+One of Riak's central goals is high availability.
+It was built as a multi-node system in which any node is capable of receiving requests without requiring that each node participate in each request.
 In a system like this, it's important to be able to keep track of which version of a value is the most current.
 This is where vector clocks come in.

 When a value is stored in Riak, it is tagged with a vector clock, establishing its initial version.
 They are non-human-readable and look something like this: